andrefmonteiro/andremonteiro.me/content/portfolio/organizify.md

 It's a dashboard that helps you manage your Spotify playlists.

 It didn't go as expected, but it taught me a lot.

+I'm currently writing this project's story, so hold tight.